Coarse Personalization: Introduction

 The coarse personalization problem is not entirely new.
-Marketing has long understood the need to segment consumers with the idea of personalizing the marketing mix to each segment while also keeping the costs of such personalizing within bounds.
-The typical process is sequential, and we first group customers into segments and then personalizing the marketing treatments or offers for segments that we wish to target.
-Indeed, the textbook approach is to implement an \textquotedblleft discretize then personalize\textquotedblright{} framework where we form customer segments based on some pre-defined source of customer heterogeneity, identify which segments we wish to target, and then tailor marketing mix variables for each segment \citep{KotlerP.andKeller2014}.
-Over time, the sources of customer heterogeneity that underpins the segmentation procedure has evolved.
-Initially, marketing researchers proposed forming segments on demographic and psychographic variables such as on household size and income \citep{Smith1956,Wind1978,Gupta1994}.
-More recently, researchers form segments based on estimated consumer preferences \citep{Kamakura1989a,Bucklin1992,Bucklin1998a} via either continuous or discrete mixtures \citep{Grover1987,Jain1990}.
+The marketing literature has long understood the need to segment consumers with the idea of personalizing the marketing mix for each segment while keeping costs within bounds.
+The typical process is sequential: Marketers first group customers into segments and then personalize marketing mix treatments for the targeted segments.
+Indeed, the textbook approach is to implement a \textquotedblleft discretize then personalize\textquotedblright{} framework where they form customer segments based on some predefined source of customer heterogeneity, identify which segments they wish to target, and then tailor marketing mix variables for those segments \citep{KotlerP.andKeller2014}.
+Over time, the sources of customer heterogeneity that underpin the segmentation procedure have evolved.
+Initially, marketing researchers proposed forming segments on demographic and psychographic variables \citep{Smith1956,Wind1978,Gupta1994}.
+More recently, researchers have formed segments based on estimated consumer preferences and responses \citep{Kamakura1989a,Bucklin1992,Krieger1996,Bucklin1998a} via either continuous or discrete mixtures \citep{Grover1987,Jain1990}.

-In practice, the ``discretize then personalize'' framework is used quite broadly in marketing but especially in the customer relationship management (CRM), database and direct marketing literatures where marketers form segments first and then make targeting decisions conditional on the segments.
-In the CRM literature, \citet{Reinartz2003} consider forming segments based on recency, frequency, monetary value (RFM) and demographic variables, and \citet{Verhoef2003} demonstrates the response heterogeneity of customers to multiple marketing interventions. \citet{Rust2005} study the performance of various segmentation models for different CRM interventions in generating intermediate profits for the firm.
-They find that a Bayesian hierarchical model that incorporates customer demographics and RFM behavior performs better than finite mixture models and models that segment ex ante on demographics and RFM covariates.
-While the literature has evolved considerably in terms of the information it uses, the structure of the framework and the sequence of steps has remained essentially the same.
+In practice, the ``discretize then personalize'' framework is broadly used in marketing, especially in customer relationship management (CRM), database marketing, and direct marketing, where marketers first form segments before making targeting decisions.
+While the literature has evolved considerably in terms of the information it uses, the structure of the framework and the sequence of steps have essentially remained the same.